shoey63/zg_keybox_checker/README.md

 # zg_keybox_checker
-Checks keybox xml files for certificate revocation
+Checks keybox xml files to see if the certificates have been revoked or expired.